 - Learn more about effective, strategic philanthropy.

-- Learn more about each other, especially across the rising generations of geographically dispersed siblings and cousins, as well as their spouses.
+- Learn more about each other, especially across generations of geographically dispersed siblings, cousins, and spouses.

 - Establish new ways of communicating and supporting each other in the family.